neonoxd/deck-protondb-peeker/README.md

 Optionally can inject the ProtonDB Tier next to the Steam Deck Compatibility Icon under Game Info tab

+Clicking it will open the built in browser on the ProtonDB page of the currently viewed app

 I plan on expanding on the features, but not until the new version of the Plugin Loader is released.

 ![demo](./res/gamedetailsview.png)